skcode0/discord_rag/README.md

 - You may have noticed that some functions may be running asynchronously unnecessarily, or that they are not truly async -- as in, they are running on thread (ex. aiofile vs aiofiles).
 Yes, this adds overhead and can make the code run slower, but there's so many API calls and file I/O that I made the functions (NOT ALL) run in async.

 - Server is created for each db (short-term and long-term).
 If you want, you can configure it to put all dbs in the same server.

+- The project aimed to utilize time-aware RAG system, but the result is hit or miss.
+I've used prompt engineering and different llm models, but the SQL code it produces is often not correct.
+If I really want to get consistent results, I will need to train the model specific for time-aware vector search.

 <h1>pgvectorscale</h1>